hwcoe/ufl-main-uni-child/readme.md

 - Only display info and resources menus if locations have menus assigned
 - Change hard coded labels for info and resources menu to display the menu name
 - Remove Customizer and Menu controls that don't actually cause anything to display
+- Add ability to set unit specific social and other media URLs for FB, X, YT, LI, IG, Flickr, RSS feed
 - Add search form that uses site-limited search.ufl.edu rather than programmable Google Search (eases implementing site-limited search for end users)

 1.0.0-beta